bittush8789/Python-for-DevOps-interview/Python-for-DevOps.md

   - JIRA integration
   - File Operations

-## Discuss the challenges that you faced while using Python for DevOps and how did you overcome it.
+## Discuss the challenges that you faced while using Python for DevOps and how did you overcome it..

 - Here you can mention about a challenge that you faced while implementating a Python project for DevOps that we learnt.